-Dependent on the nature of the misconduct, the Academy may be bound to report the misconduct of staff to any relevant external agency e.g. National College for Teaching and Leadership ("NCTL"), Police, Health and Safety Executive, Disclosure and Barring Service ("DBS"), Designated Officer etc or any other body from time to time in charge of the regulation of conduct of staff.
+Dependent on the nature of the misconduct, the Academy Trust may be bound to report the misconduct of staff to any relevant external agency e.g. National College for Teaching and Leadership ("NCTL"), Teaching Regulation Authority ("TRA"), the Police, Health and Safety Executive, Disclosure and Barring Service ("DBS"), Designated Officer, the LADO, etc or any other body from time to time in charge of the regulation of conduct of staff.
 There is no requirement, nor is it normal practice, for this to be done with the employee's consent and/or knowledge.
-It would normally apply where a person working within the Academy (whether a teacher or not) is dismissed or would likely have been dismissed if they had not resigned and where there is a substantive case to answer that the person committed conduct: